usefulalgorithm/usefulalgorithm/README.md

 - _Tranquilizer_, by Oneohtrix Point Never
 - _THE BPM_, by Sudan Archives
 - _RINA_, by Rina Sawayama
-- _Holy Wars...
-The Punishment Due_, by FAKE MUSIC
 - _馬_, by betcover!!
-- _Electric Chair_, by Cities Aviv

 </details>